-Top Ranked Private Universities in Malaysia Offering the Mechatronics Engineering Degree that’s Accredited by the Board of Engineers Malaysia (BEM)
+What will you Study in a Mechatronic Engineering Degree Programme at Private Universities in Malaysia that’s Accredited by the Board of Engineers Malaysia (BEM)?

 Mechatronic Engineering is concerned with the creation, design and building of intelligent machines.
 This new breed of engineer has to master skills in mechanical, electronic and computer engineering and work in a hybrid manner, meeting an ever-increasing need in industry where complexity of projects is rising and resources are limited.
 The main areas of activity are:

 - Fundamental design and build – ways of embedding intelligence and interfacing to the real world